rmolson/mac-nix-starter/README.md

 direnv allow
 ```

 Once you do that, you will be in a nix develop shell.
-When you leave the directry the shell will go away, when you come back in the shell will start
+When you leave the directory the shell will go away, when you come back in the shell will start